LagKV: Lag-Relative Information of the KV Cache Tells Which Tokens Are Important: Ablations

 \subsection{Passkey Retrieval}

 The 64-digit passkey retrieval task is a challenging one for most token eviction strategies.
-As discussed in \cite{yuan_liu_zhong_2024_kvcache_comp_benchmnark}, the most succesful eviction strategy $H_2O$ \cite{H2o} performs well in 7-digit task (scoring $100\%$ for all compression ratios) but degrades a lot in the 64-digit one (scoring $35\%$ for $4 \times$ in Llama-3) since the first token leakage issue.
-However, our method performs very well when $rL$ is sufficient large enough (scoring $96.57\%$ when $L=1024,r=4 \times$).
-Our recursive compression strategy will not perform well for the setups with small $rL$ due to the fact that digitals usually require more tokens to be represented than the same length words.
-As shown in Fig.~\ref{fig:needle_vs_rL}, the Qwen model which uses one token for one digit degenerates faster than the Llama model which represents three digits by one token with higher compression ratios.
-It hints us that we must choose the compression ratio and the lag size carefully in considering the length of the expected content. ~\ref{apdx:needledetails} shows all the details of the needle results.
+As discussed in \cite{yuan_liu_zhong_2024_kvcache_comp_benchmnark}, the most successful eviction strategy $H_2O$ \cite{H2o} performs well in 7-digit task (scoring $100\%$ for all compression ratios) but degrades a lot in the 64-digit one (for $4 \times$ in Llama-3, exact match score is $35\%$ and partial match score is $70.8\%$).
+It happens because the strategy applies its compression after the prefill is done which means the FGT is not affected by the compression and the 7-digit passkey usually takes only 2 or 3 tokens.
+When the passkey size increases to 64, much more generated tokens are impacted by the compression.
+Many token-evict algorithms are struggling to maintain their performance in this case.
+In contrast, our method performs very well when the product of $r$ and $L$ is sufficient large enough (for $L=1024,r=4 \times$ in Llama model, exact math score is $89\%$ and partial match score is $96.57\%$).

+Our recursive compression strategy will not perform well for the setups with small $rL$ due to the fact that when the recursive window size is compressed to be close to or less than the length of the queried content, it's highly possible that only a small portion of the wanted information will be kept.
+In the task of 64-digit passkey retrieval, because digits usually require more tokens to be represented than the same length words, the number of expected tokens is much larger than the similar tasks in LongBench sub tasks like Document QA, that leads to its results are more sensitive to small $rL$.
+As shown in Fig.~\ref{fig:needle_vs_rL}, the Qwen model which uses one token for one digit degenerates faster than the Llama model which represents three digits by one token with smaller $rL$.
+It hints us that we must choose the compression ratio and the lag size carefully in considering the length of the expected content and the tokenizer of the LLM. ~\ref{apdx:needledetails} shows all the details of the needle results.